 Arthritis can cause wrist pain, but usually in people age 40 and older.

-“When you tear a ligament in the wrist, bones move in an abnormal fashion.
+“When you tear a ligament in the wrist, bones move abnormally.
 This abnormal motion causes the breakdown of cartilage that acts as a cushion between the two bones within the joint.
-When cartilage wears down, bone rubs upon bone and causes bone spurs, which is one aspect of arthritis.”
+When the cartilage wears down, bone rubs upon bone and causes bone spurs, which is one aspect of arthritis.”

 If these initial treatments are not successful, there are cases where surgery is recommended for long-term relief.